Gennusa Firm

 Insurance companies are known to characterize motorcyclists as reckless or dangerous on the road.
 But our attorneys know that this is generally untrue.
 We understand the dangers riders face and that even the most careful riders can be the victims of serious accidents.

-If you’ve been hurt in a motorcycle accident, reach out to Gennusa Firm.
+If you’ve been hurt in a motorcycle accident, reach out to the Gennusa Firm.
 We’ll work hard to help you gather evidence, combat insurance company tactics, and get you the damages your injuries merit.

 Still Have Questions?
 Ready To Get Started?
 For more information on Louisiana Motorcycle Accidents, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (504) 308-0922 today.